superstreamlabs/memphis.js/README.md

                         storageType: memphis.storageTypes.DISK, // defaults to memphis.storageTypes.DISK
                         replicas: 1, // defaults to 1
                         idempotencyWindowMs: 0, // defaults to 120000
+                        sendPoisonMsgToDls: true, // defaults to true
+                        sendSchemaFailedMsgToDls: true // defaults to true
                   });
         })();
     }